Searching for images

 Search images and art by categories

-You can choose the Category or Categories of images to search for by selecting the category type(s) below the Keyword search field.
+You can an image Category to search for by selecting one or several of the category type(s) below the Keyword search field.

 Enter the keyword or Scripture to search, and then check the box(es) for the Category of image(s) you want to see.
 For example, to receive only photos in your search, click the checkbox next to Photos, enter your keyword and then click the Go button.
 Or if you want to see all photos, use an asterisk * in the search field.

 Or, to exclude a category from your search, uncheck that type, and then click Go.